Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 11) Taking medications during cytostatic therapy.

-13) Mental illness (psychosis, phobias, depression, nervous exhaustion).
+13) Mental illnesses (psychosis, phobias, depression, nervous exhaustion).

 14) Drug addiction, alcoholism.